ArbenMehmetiPabau/dev-tasklist/README.md

 ![alt text](https://www.pabau.com/wp-content/uploads/elementor/thumbs/download-pq3fsnaitgyylurbfryzighm46y9be58loymts4eok.png "Pabau CRM Logo")

-Pabau Kosovo L.L.C - Tasklist for internship July 2023
+Pabau Kosovo L.L.C - Tasklist for internship October 2023
 ====
 As of receiving this link from our recruitment team, you have seven days to complete the requirements set below.
 Please read carefully, only the candidates that fulfill the 100% of the requirements will be invited for a face to face interview where we talk more in detail about your provided solution.